 If you generally have a healthy disposable income and your bank accounts are run satisfactorily, there should be no issues.
 Spending in pubs and restaurants is of course totally discretionary and most underwriters will understand that your lifestyle will change once you have a mortgage.

 Saying this, in the three months leading up to getting a mortgage it does make sense to perhaps start to act as if you were paying a mortgage.
 Reigning in any extravagances or big lump sums that may lead to questions from an underwriter for example.
 Make sure you keep well within overdraft limits and present the best picture possible to the underwriters.
 If nothing else this is good preparation to get you used to budgeting for a larger mortgage payment.

 In other words, First-Time buyers have nothing to worry about and no need to suddenly revert to cash to pay for everything.
 Lenders are comfortable with credit as long as it is all paid on time without any issues.

 I would also recommend checking your credit score with a reputable firm such as Noddle, Experian or Equifax.
-This will tell you if there are any concerns at all and provide you with a credit score.
+This will tell you if there are any concerns at all and provide you with a credit score and how you can go about improving your credit score.
 The closer you can get to 999 as a score the better, but again if it a little way off that do not worry.

 Of course, as a First-Time Buyer who is new to all this, I would always recommend you speak to a professional mortgage broker if you have any concerns at all.
 They will help to put your mind at ease and find the most suitable product and lender from the myriad of choices now available.